Hunter Biden to Speak at Final Night of DNC

 Hunter Biden, the beleaguered son of Democrat presidential nominee Joe Biden, will deliver remarks during Thursday’s edition of the Democrat National Convention (DNC), according to organizers.

-Hunter and Ashley Biden will speak about their father in a video ahead of his acceptable of the Democrat White House nomination.
+Hunter and Ashley Biden will speak about their father in a video ahead of his acceptance of the Democrat White House nomination.

 Tonight, the convention will focus on the Biden family, including a tribute to Beau Biden.